zula1010/kafka-project/README.md

 # kafka-project
-### This project requires kafka server.
+### This project requires kafka.
 Please make sure your Kafka broker service and ZooKeeper service are started.
 #### If you don't have them please install them.
 * STEP 1: GET KAFKA
 Download the latest Kafka release and extract it: